+Constructs HTMT

+Values

-Constructs HTMT Values Career Goal Progress -> work life Balance .599 Professional ability Development-> work life Balance .552 Promotion Speed-> work life Balance .609
+Career Goal Progress -> Work-life Balance .599

+Professional Ability Development-> Work-life Balance .552

+Promotion Speed-> Work-life Balance .609

-With reference to Velilla (2018), the existence of a clear association of the variables reflecting the similar underlying concept/construct is referred to as collinearity.
-An attempt was made to ascertain whether there was the issue of collinearity or not.
-This was done with help of Variance Inflation Factor (VIF).
+Regarding Velilla (2018), the existence of a clear association of the variables reflecting a similar underlying concept/construct is referred to as collinearity.
+An attempt was made to ascertain whether there was an issue of collinearity or not.
+This was done with the help of the Variance Inflation Factor (VIF).
 The presence of a collinearity problem is shown by values of VIF higher than 5 (Garson, 2016).
 Reading from Table 3 and meeting the required range, the highest outer VIF value was 2.376.